+William John Smith was the son of Joseph and Elizabeth Ann Smith.
 There is a marriage of a Joseph Smith and an Elizabeth A. Latham in St. John’s Church, Chester, in 1890 (CE13/12/210).
-The certificate would have to be bought to confirm, but although Joseph’s wife is referred to as Annie on William’s official documents for the Army and on some censuses, she is referred to as Elizabeth Ann in the 1901 census.
+(The certificate would have to be bought to confirm that this is them).
+Joseph’s wife is referred to as Annie on William’s Army documents and on some censuses.
+She is referred to as Elizabeth Ann in the 1901 census.

-The 1891 census finds the family of Joseph Smith, 27 a General Labourer, who had been born in Birkenhead, Cheshire and his wife Annie Smith, 19, born in Saltney, Flintshire with their son William J. Smith 2 months old, also born in Saltney.
-Living next door in Pentre, Saltney is Annie’s parents, Henry Latham, 57, a General Labourer, born Hawarden and his wife, Mary, 56, Annie’s mother, who had been born in Northop, their son John Latham 16, also a General Labourer, born in Saltney,was living there as well.
+The 1891 census records the family in Pentre Saltney.
+Head of the household was Joseph Smith, 27, a General Labourer, who had been born in Birkenhead, Cheshire.
+His wife Annie Smith who was 19, had been born in Saltney, Flintshire.
+Their son William J. Smith was 2 months old.
+He had also been born in Saltney.
+Living next door to them were Annie’s parents, Henry Latham, 57, a General Labourer and Mary, 56.
+Their son John Latham 16, also a General Labourer, as living there too.

-There are some possible deaths of a Mary Latham in Hawarden in the following years, 2 for 1898, 1 for 1895 and 1 for 1892.
-Any information gratefully received.
+(Deaths of 4 Mary Lathams were recorded in Hawarden in the following years, 1898, 1895 and 1892.
+Any information would be gratefully received).

 The 1911 census sees the Smith family still living with Henry Latham at 1 Parrys Row Pentre Hawarden Flintshire.
-Henry Latham, 76, a widower born in Aston, Flintshire was head of the household, Joseph Smith, 49 was his Son-in-Law who was a Labourer at the Ironworks (Industry – Steel maker) and had been born in Bebbington, Cheshire, his wife Annie, 39 had been born in Pentre Flintshire.
+Henry Latham was then listed as a 76 year old widower.
+Joseph Smith, 49, his Son-in-Law was a Labourer at the Ironworks (Industry – Steel maker).
+His wife Annie was 39.
 They had been married 21 years and 10 children had been born to them, 8 were still living.
-Son William, 20 and single was also a Labourer in the same works as his father Joseph, daughter Mary was 19 and single, son Joseph, 14 was a Labourer with a Coal Merchant, son John, 12, son Alfred, 10, son Harry, 6 and daughter Bessie, 10 months old had all been born in Pentre, Flintshire.
+William was 20 and was like his father, a Labourer in the Ironworks.
+Mary was 19 .
+Joseph, 14 was a Labourer with a Coal Merchant.
+John was 12, Alfred, 10, Harry, 6 and Bessie, 10 months old.

-British Army WWI Medal Rolls Index Cards, 1914-1920 about William John Smith tells us his first Theatre of War was the Balkans and he entered it on 28th June 1915, less than 2 months later, he was killed, age 24.
+British Army WWI Medal Rolls Index Cards, 1914-1920 also on Ancestry, lists his medals and states that William John Smith’s first Theatre of War was the Balkans (Gallipoli) and he entered it on 28th June 1915 Less than 2 months later, he was killed, age 24.

 William Joseph is also remembered on the Sandycroft War Memorial in St. Francis’s Church.